Disclaimer: Sorry that I haven't taken pictures of the process of building. I hope the description and the sketch help. And sorry for my English.

 2.- Prepare your bar - it has to fit really exactly from floor to ceiling.
 It is recomendable to insert on both ends rubber tops, so you can insert the bar with pressure to chock in its place.
 Measure the length of the bar considering that tops.
 Drill the holes for the boards into the bar, centered, at exactly the same height and with the diameter of your pins.

 3.- Drill into the boards the holes for the bars.
 In case of the 2 bars version, drill at 30 percent distance from each side (for example if 2m wide, measure 60cm from each side, leaving 80cm between the holes).
-It has to be nearly exact the diameter of your bar so it passes tight (I have used oil to make it pass), centered - and it has to be the same position on every plank!
-Otherwise you will have quite a fuss passing the bar trough.
-Marking the boards with order and orientation helps.
+This holes have to be nearly exact the diameter of your bar so it passes tight (I have used oil to make it pass) - and they have to be the same position on every plank!
+Otherwise you will have quite a fuss passing the bar trough all the planks.
+It helps to mark, with a pencil on the edge of the boards, the order and the orientation you want to finally assemble them.

 4.- Ok, now the moment of truth.
 Lay your boards vertically, so that you can pass the bar trough them with the shelf lying on the floor.
 I wish you luck with the symmetry of your holes.
 Once done, put the rubbers.